getbubblenow/bubble-docs/README.md

 Bubble stands firmly against Surveillance Capitalism, against Information Overload, and against everything that is destructive of a healthy democratic society and our individual liberties.

 Bubble stands firmly in favor of leveling the playing-field with the Technology Goliaths.
-Bubble seeks to give everyone the same kinds of powers to protect themselves and their families that Big Technology is using against us and our society.
+Bubble stands for giving regular humans the power to protect themselves and their families against the Surveillance Technology being used against us and our society.

 #### Join Bubble and retake control of your Internet.